MuhammadMuneeb007/BioStarsGPT/README.md

 | Explanation 1 |          0.422718 |         0.838561 |           0.162532 |       0.089491 |           0.753172 |             19.990 |                  5.653 |               71.720 |          5.535 |                   99.993 |                    0 |     0.837863 |            0.823113 |         0.859673 |
 | Explanation 2 |          0.478802 |         0.888521 |            0.17425 |       0.130355 |           0.827164 |             19.888 |                  4.668 |               76.537 |         11.912 |                   99.990 |                    0 |     0.844111 |            0.832371 |         0.872336 |

+## Step 5: Merge All Question/Explanation Pairs

 ### Script: `Step5-MergeQuestions.py`

-Merge all questions in Questions/\*

-and save it as Allquestions.json
-Allquestions.json
+This script consolidates all individual question and explanation pairs from the `Questions/*` directories into a single dataset file named `Allquestions.json`.

-#### Usage:
+#### Usage

 ```bash
 python Step5-MergeQuestions.py
 ```

+#### Output

+- `Allquestions.json`: Contains all merged question/explanation pairs for downstream analysis and processing.

 ### Script: `Step5.1-FindDatasetDiversity.py`

 This script performs a comprehensive analysis of explanation texts using natural language processing techniques to identify patterns and themes.
 It loads JSON data containing explanations, extracts and combines texts from both "Explanation1" and "Explanation2" fields, then creates TF-IDF embeddings to represent the textual content numerically.
 The script determines the optimal number of clusters using silhouette scores, applies K-means clustering to group similar explanations, and reduces dimensionality with t-SNE for visualization.
-It generates publication-quality plots showing clusters with descriptive labels based on top terms, creates word clouds for each cluster, and performs detailed analysis of cluster characteristics including size, composition, and representative terms.
+It generates plots showing clusters with descriptive labels based on top terms, creates word clouds for each cluster, and performs detailed analysis of cluster characteristics including size, composition, and representative terms.
 The entire process is designed to identify thematic groupings within explanation data, with output saved to a "ClusterAnalysis" directory for further examination.
 The code implements various optimizations for handling large datasets, including PCA dimensionality reduction before t-SNE and adaptive parameters based on dataset size.

 #### Usage: